Project name: The Açaí Project - Sustainable Jungle Fruit Harvest

 We practiced the new tree-climbing sustainable harvest skills with the "aguaje" fruit from the Mauritia flexuosa palm tree.
 This fruit is very popular in Iquitos for making juices and popsicles and is one of the most commonly cut palm trees in the Iquitos area for its fruit.
 Cutting the trees pushes the harvesting groups further into the jungle each season in search of mature trees that bear fruit, reaching all the way to Tapiche 400km away from the city and beyond.
 Aguaje has a high content of natural estrogen and is known as burití in Brazil.
 It has been gaining popularity on the international market for its use in cosmetic and personal care products for both its estrogenic properties as well as its ability to act as a natural sunscreen and skin protectant.

-The Açaí Project strives to show locals that there is a way to live in harmony with the jungle by involving them in eco-conscious projects, providing them a jungle-friendly income and keeping them so busy that they do not have time to log or poach.
-Besides planting, maintaining and harvesting açaí in The Açaí Project, we also place locals in ongoing rotating apprenticeships with our cook at the lodge, helping them to learn technical skills and gain experience working with international guests.
+The Açaí Project strives to show locals that there is a way to live in harmony with the jungle by involving them in eco-conscious projects, providing them a jungle-friendly income and keeping them so busy that they literally do not have time to log or poach.
+Besides planting, maintaining and harvesting açaí in The Açaí Project, we also place locals in ongoing rotating apprenticeships at the lodge, helping them to learn technical skills and gain experience interacting with international guests.

 Header Photo: First sustainable aguaje harvest at the Tapiche Reserve